 How big of a trawler do you need?

-Many trawler owners are reformed sailors, savvy sailors who have grown tired of pulling strings, sitting in the cockpit and trimming sails.
+Many trawler owners are reformed, savvy sailors who have grown tired of pulling strings, sitting in the cockpit, and trimming sails.
 A solid trawler will provide all of the comforts of home and you can stay inside watching the world go by while wearing your slippers.
+Think of it like glamping, all the fun of camping, but with the comforts of home.
 If you have had boats before you will have a better idea of what size you need.
-If this is your first boat the general rule of thumb is that when you get to 70’ you start getting in to the world of captains and crew.
-The happiest trawler owners I know are owner/operators; they typically stay under 70’ and can not only handle the boat themselves, but can also look after and maintain their boat.
+If this is your first boat, the general rule of thumb is that when you get to 70’ you start getting into the world of captains and crew.
+Most of the time, the happiest trawler owners are owner/operators; they typically stay under 70’ and can not only handle the boat themselves but can also look after and maintain their boat.
 Even if you can afford a larger boat realize that with a captain and crew you are essentially managing a small company, and it may even get to the point where your start wondering if you are spending all of your money to keep the crew comfortable on the boat you own.

 Don’t over analyze to the point where you don’t do it…